 On my recent Moon Norway research visit to Lofoten, I took an unplanned detour north to the Vesterålen islands.
 And I'm so glad I did!
 It would have been a crying shame not to include these islands in the book.

-Unknown by many because of their much more famous big brother of Lofoten, the Vesterålen islands offer a similar experience yet without the crowds.
+They are unknown by many presumably because of their much more famous big brother of Lofoten.
+Yet the Vesterålen islands offer a similar experience, just without the crowds.

-While the peaks are not as ragged and the scenery not quite as dramatic, the islands are no less enjoyable and absolutely perfect for a road trip.
+While the peaks are not as ragged and the scenery not quite as dramatic, the islands are no less enjoyable.
+What's more, they are absolutely perfect for a meandering road trip.
 Won't you join me for a quick tour?
 Let's go!